ssilverman/snowy-json/README.md

 11. Expected type checking for appropriate keywords.
 For example, `minimum` expects that the type is "number" or "integer" and `format` expects a "string" type.
+12. Implied type checking for `default` and `const`; a type is expected to exist and to match the implied type for these values.
-12. Draft 2019-09 or later schemas having keywords that were removed in Draft 2019-09.
+13. Draft 2019-09 or later schemas having keywords that were removed in Draft 2019-09.
-13. Pre-Draft 2019-09 schemas having keywords that were added in Draft 2019-09.
+14. Pre-Draft 2019-09 schemas having keywords that were added in Draft 2019-09.
-14. Pre-Draft-07 schemas having keywords that were added in Draft-07.
+15. Pre-Draft-07 schemas having keywords that were added in Draft-07.
-15. Draft 2019-09 or later, or unspecified, schemas:
+16. Draft 2019-09 or later, or unspecified, schemas:
     1. `minContains` without a sibling `contains`.
     2. `maxContains` without a sibling `contains`.
     3. `unevaluatedItems` without a sibling array-form `items`.
     4. `$id` values that have an empty fragment.
-16. Draft-07 or later, or unspecified, schemas:
+17. Draft-07 or later, or unspecified, schemas:
     1. `then` without `if`.
     2. `else` without `if`.
-17. Draft-07 or earlier schemas:
+18. Draft-07 or earlier schemas:
     1. `$ref` members with siblings.

 ### Doing your own linting